 About Lincoln University of Missouri

-Lincoln University of Missouri is a historically black, 1890 land-grant, public, comprehensive institution that provides excellent educational opportunities including theoretical and applied learning experiences to a diverse population with a nurturing, student-centered environment.
-Established in 1866 by the 62nd and 65th Colored Infantry Regiments, the campus is located in the capitol of Missouri.
-The University currently serves a student population of approximately 2,500.
-Today, Lincoln University is one of the most diverse institutions of higher education in this country.
+Lincoln University of Missouri is a historically black, 1890 land-grant, public, comprehensive institution that provides excellent educational opportunities including theoretical and applied learning experiences to a diverse population within a nurturing, student-centered environment.
 For more information, visit www.lincolnu.edu.